scalar-dev/trawler/README.md

 http://localhost:8080
 ```

-This should give you a user id.
+This should give you a `<userid>`.

-You'll then need to create yourself a project and a role in the postgres:
+You'll then need to create yourself a project and a role in the postgres (e.g. using `psql`):

 ```sql
 insert into project values('63255f7a-e383-457a-9c30-4c7f95308749', 'test') insert into account_role(account_id, project_id, role) values('<userid>', '63255f7a-e383-457a-9c30-4c7f95308749', 'admin');
 ```

-Then login to get a user JWT:
+Then login with this user's credentials get a graphql JWT:

 ```bash
 curl -g \